 The content on many sites is thin to non-existent.
 No one would expect the main body of the website to be updated very often – but term dates, newsletters etc should all be readily available.
 Many schools now use ParentMail or similar to communicate, but if a parent accidentally deletes an email, they should be able to access the information digitally elsewhere.

 It’s not new and it’s not hard but few schools blog.
 It would be great to see more pupils blogging on their school’s website.
 Let’s face it – most of today’s children are going to need to be super IT literate, so this is a great way to bring learning to life.

 Many visits to a schools’ website will simply be to find the contact details and in my (admittedly fairly unscientific) review of various sites, it was surprisingly difficult to find telephone numbers, addresses and emails.

 It would also be worth many schools doing a quick typo and apostrophe check: given that the use of correct grammar is included in Year 6 tests, I wasn’t sure if the apostrophe-d spelling of ‘SAT’s’ that I spotted on one school website was put there to be intentionally ironic?

 SEO best practice

-General technical SEO practises seem to be missing from many schools’ sites.
+General technical SEO practices seem to be missing from many schools’ sites.
 Ensuring that a (meta) content plan has been undertaken and implemented (as well as having engaging content across the site) can mean the difference between appearing in Google’s search results and not.

-So, overall most schools must try harder when it comes to their website if they truly want to attract parents, pupils and even the best staff.
+So, overall most schools must try harder when it comes to their website if they truly want to attract parents, pupils, and even the best staff.
 I’m not suggesting that a website becomes the school’s primary focus but a significant number do need to pull their digital socks up.